-Category Metric Number of wire down events caused by conductor failure in Tier 2 HFTD Equipment failure Number of pole failures in Tier 2HFTD 0 Number of transformer failures in the T ier 2 HFTD 0 Conventional fuse Number of conventional transformer fu se operation events in Tier 2 HFTD 0 operations Number of conventional lateral fuse op eration events in Tier 2 HFTD 2 Number of outage events caused by wir e contact with an animal in Tier 2 0 Wire contact with foreign object(s) Number of outage events caused by wir re contact with mylar balloons in Tier 2 1 Number of pole failures caused by vehic cle contact in the Tier 2 HFTD 0 Wire Contact with Number of outage events caused by wire contact with vegetation in Tier 2 HFTD Vegetation Number of trees trimmed in the Tier 2h Number of trees trimmed in the Tier 2HFTD Number of recurring "problem" trees removed in Tier 2 HFTD Percentage of vegetation management inspections in the Tier 2 HFTD completed on time Percentage of patrol inspections of ove HFTD completed 100% Inspection and Maintenance Percentage of intrusive pole inspection ble inspections in the Tier2 HFTD completed Poles replaced based on priority level Priority 1 N/A determined by intrusive inspections Priority 2.1 5 in Tier 2 HFTD Priority 2.2 N/A Number of outages on circuits in Tier 2 HFTD Operations Number of outages on circuits in Tier 2 HFTD during RFW days • Number of ignitions caused by BWP electrical infrastructure in Tier 2 HFTD Extreme Weather Conditions Number of RFW days 11
+Category Metric Number of wire down events caused by conductor failure in Tier 2 HFTD Equipment failure Number of pole failures in Tier 2 HFTE ) 0 Category Equipment failure Conventional fuse operations Wire contact with foreign object(s) Wire Contact with Vegetation Inspection and Maintenance Operations Extreme Weather Number of transformer failures in the lier 2 HFTD 0 Conventional fuse Number of conventional transformer fu use operation events in Tier 2 HFTD 1 operations Number of conventional lateral fuse op eration events in Tier 2 HFTD 0 Number of outage events caused by with HFTD re contact with an animal in Tier 2 0 Wire contact with foreign object(s) Number of outage events caused by wind 2 HFTD re contact with mylar balloons in Tier 0 Number of pole failures caused by vehicle contact in the Tier 2 HFTD Wire Contact with Number of outage events caused by wire contact with vegetation in Tier 2 HFTD Vegetation Number of trees trimmed in the Tier 2HFTD Number of recurring "problem" trees removed in Tier 2 HFTD Percentage of vegetation management inspections in the Tier 2 HFTD completed on time Percentage of patrol inspections of overhead facilities in the Tier 2 HFTD completed Inspection and Maintenance Percentage of required intrusive pole inspections in the Tier2 HFTD completed Poles replaced based on priority level Priority 1 N/A determined by intrusive inspections Priority 2.1 N/A in Tier 2 HFTD Priority 2.2 1 Number of outages on circuits in Tier 2 HFTD Operations Number of outages on circuits in Tier 2 HFTD during RFW days 0 Number of ignitions caused by BWP el ectrical infrastructure in Tier 2 HFTD 0 Extreme Weather Conditions Number of RFW days 5

-A summary of the risk driver events that occurred in 2021 is shown in Table 14 below.
+A summary of the risk driver events that occurred in 2022 is shown in Table 14 below.
 For reference, a broader, multi-year period of historical outage information was previously highlighted in Table 5 of Section 4.4.